ericyd/blog/content/2023-07-21-trying-and-failing-to-build-the-worlds-fastest-case-changing-typescript-library.md

 I won't really go too much into the details of the build process because [this other post](https://rybicki.io/blog/2023/06/27/rust-crate-into-typescript-library.html) already covers it quite well.
 But suffice to say the general flow goes like this:

 1. Create a Rust lib that exposes some public functions.
 These will be called by TypeScript.
-2. Use [`wasm-pack`](https://www.npmjs.com/package/wasm-pack) to compile the Rust lib to WASM and generate the JS bindings.
+2. Use [`wasm-pack`](https://www.npmjs.com/package/wasm-pack) to compile the Rust lib to WebAssembly and generate the JS bindings.
-3. Compile the TypeScript wrapper and point to the pre-build WASM bindings.
+3. Compile the TypeScript wrapper and point to the pre-build WebAssembly bindings.

 Everthing is built on the shoulders of giants; this ended up being a pretty simple thing to set up thanks to all the amazing work of the community!
 You can [check out my "finished" version here](https://github.com/ericyd/fast-case).

 ## Building a fast library

 I knew that, to make my library as fast as possible, I'd have to do as little work as possible in JS land and do as much work as possible in Rust land.
-One consistent feature I've kept throughout my library iterations is that the TS index file is extremely minimal - the functions it exposes merely delegate to the compiled WASM functions.
-The main purpose here is that the function names are `camelCase` (per JS conventions) whereas the compiled WASM functions are `snake_case` (per Rust conventions).
+One consistent feature I've kept throughout my library iterations is that the TS index file is extremely minimal - the functions it exposes merely delegate to the compiled WebAssembly functions.
+The main purpose here is that the function names are `camelCase` (per JS conventions) whereas the compiled WebAssembly functions are `snake_case` (per Rust conventions).

 My first algorithm went like this: